RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 ### Returning `null`

-When you return `T?`, you are forcing any consumer of that return value to verify the _nullability_ and the _null state_ of what you provide them.
+When you return `T?`, you are forcing any consumer of that return value to verify the _nullability_ and the _null state_ of what is provided them.
 Whether it's a method or a property, every inspection will require an evaluation of the _null state_.
-Before this feature, you didn't have the information available at compile time, and lack of doing an evaluation would result in a [`NullReferenceException`](https://learn.microsoft.com/en-us/dotnet/api/system.nullreferenceexception).
+Before this feature, you didn't have the information readily available at compile time, and lack of doing an evaluation would result in a [`NullReferenceException`](https://learn.microsoft.com/en-us/dotnet/api/system.nullreferenceexception).

 ### `null` method arguments